-- motor cortex leg area: anterior cerebral artery; face and arm areas: middle cerebral artery; - internal capsule-branches of the middle cerebral artery; - cerebral peduncle-posterior cerebral artery; - pons-pontine branches of basilar artery; - medulla-anterior spinal branches of vertebral artery; - spinal cord-segmental branches of anterior and posterior spinal arteries.
+- motor cortex leg area: anterior cerebral artery; face and arm areas: middle cerebral artery; - internal capsule-branches of the middle cerebral artery; - cerebral peduncle-posterior cerebral artery; - pons-pontine branches of basilar artery; - medulla-anterior spinal branches of vertebral artery;

+• spinal cord-segmental branches of anterior and posterior spinal arteries.

-- 1 It is important to remember that, in the motor cortex, movements are represented rather than individual muscles; lesions of this pathway result in paralysis of voluntary movement on the opposite side of the body although the muscles themselves are not paralysed and may cause involuntary movements.
+1 It is important to remember that, in the motor cortex, movements are represented rather than individual muscles; lesions of this pathway result in paralysis of voluntary movement on the opposite side of the body although the muscles themselves are not paralysed and may cause involuntary movements.
 This is the essential difference between an 'upper motor neuron' lesion (i.e. a lesion of the central motor pathway) and a 'lower motor neuron' lesion (i.e. a lesion affecting the cranial nerve nuclei, or the anterior horn cells or their axons).
-In both types of lesion muscular paralysis results; in the latter, reflex activity is abolished, flaccidity and muscular atrophy follow, whereas, in pyramidal lesions, there is spasticity, increased tendon reflexes and an extensor plantar response. - 2 Experimental lesions strictly confined to the pyramidal tract are not followed by increased muscular tone in the affected part (spasticity), but clinically this is a feature of upper motor neuron lesions; it is attributable to concomitant involvement of the extrapyramidal system. - 3 The pyramidal tract is most frequently involved in cerebrovascular accidents where it passes through the internal capsule.
-Indeed, the artery supplying this area-the largest of the perforating branches of the middle cerebral artery-has been termed the artery of cerebral haemorrhage. - 4 A list of the more important related signs is given here for involvement of the pyramidal tract at each level. - Cortex-isolated lesions may occur here, resulting in loss of voluntary movement in, say, only one contralateral limb, but often the sensory cortex is also involved.
-Dysphasia in dominant hemisphere lesions is common (Broca's area).
+In both types of lesion muscular paralysis results; in the latter, reflex activity is abolished, flaccidity and muscular atrophy follow, whereas, in pyramidal lesions, there is spasticity, increased tendon reflexes and an extensor plantar response.

+2 Experimental lesions strictly confined to the pyramidal tract are not followed by increased muscular tone in the affected part (spasticity), but clinically this is a feature of upper motor neuron lesions; it is attributable to concomitant involvement of the extrapyramidal system, hence demonstrating the over simplification of the pyramidal and extrapyramidal concept.

+3 The pyramidal tract is most frequently involved in cerebrovascular accidents where it passes through the internal capsule.
+Indeed, the artery supplying this area - the largest of the perforating branches of the middle cerebral artery-has been termed the artery of cerebral haemorrhage.

+4 A list of the more important related signs is given here for involvement of the pyramidal tract at each level.

+• Cortex-isolated lesions may occur here, resulting in loss of voluntary movement in, say, only one contralateral limb, but often the sensory cortex is also involved.
+Aphasia in dominant hemisphere lesions, (usually left), involving Broca and Wernicke's areas and the cortex between them, is not uncommon.

-- Internal capsule-usually all parts of the tract are involved, giving a complete contralateral hemiplegia with associated sensory loss.
-The lesion may extend back to involve the visual radiation, giving a contralateral homonymous field defect (hemianopia). - Cerebral peduncle and midbrain-the fibres from the 3rd nerve are often concomitantly involved so that there are the associated signs of a 3rd nerve palsy. - Pons-here the 4th nerve is often involved, alone or together with VII.
-There may then be a hemiplegia affecting the arm and leg of the opposite side and an abducens and a facial palsy of the lower motor neuron type on the same side as the lesion. - Medulla because of the proximity of the pyramids to one another, medullary lesions often affect both sides of the body.
+• Internal capsule-usually all parts of the tract are involved, giving a complete contralateral hemiplegia with associated sensory loss.
+The lesion may extend back to involve the visual radiation, giving a contralateral homonymous field defect (hemianopia).

+• Cerebral peduncle and midbrain - the fibres from the 3rd nerve are often concomitantly involved so that there are the associated signs of a 3rd nerve palsy.

+• Pons-here the 4th nerve is often involved, alone or together with VII.
+There may then be a hemiplegia affecting the arm and leg of the opposite side and an abducens and a facial palsy of the lower motor neuron type on the same side as the lesion.

+• Medulla - because of the proximity of the pyramids to one another, medullary lesions often affect both sides of the body.
 Paralysis of the tongue on the side of the lesion is due to involvement of the 12th nerve or its nucleus.
-The respiratory, vasomotor and swallowing centres may also be affected. - Spinal cord-the paralysis following lesions of the spinal cord is ipsilateral and accurately depends on the level at which the pyramidal tract is involved.
+The respiratory, vasomotor and swallowing centres may also be affected.

+• Spinal cord-the paralysis following lesions of the spinal cord is ipsilateral and accurately depends on the level at which the pyramidal tract is involved.
+Lower motor neurone lesion signs can be detected at the level of the spinal trauma (direct injury) and upper motor neurone lesion signs below.
 The proximity of the pyramidal tracts to the ascending sensory pathways accounts for the concomitant sensory changes which are usually found.